YosepRA/obsidian-notes/StudioYosepRA/02 - Source Materials/Books/The Six Pillars of Self-Esteem - Nathaniel Branden.md

 Whenever I had the courage to try something difficult.
 And once I found myself succeeding in the challenge which I set myself, I feel a sense of accomplishment that cannot be described by words.
 After that, doing the same difficult thing is never as difficult as my first attempt, not even as difficult as I once feared it to be.

 The more I challenge myself and the more I be courageous in the face of such challenges, I should have had more answers and wisdoms rather than doubt and worries like I do now.
 I'm supposed to understand this point already, and yet I willingly chose to remain in my safety.

+**p8**
+"There is no greater barrier to romantic happiness than the fear that I am undeserving of love and that my destiny is to be hurt.
+Such fears give birth to self-fulfilling prophecies."

+"When we 'know' we are doomed, we behave in ways to make reality conform to our 'knowledge.' \[…] Since our 'knowledge' is not to be doubted or questioned, it is the facts that have to be altered: hence self-sabotage."

+When you think of undeserving of love (or anything, really), then how can you expect yourself to be loved?
+Self-fulfilling prophecies.
+If we believe in anything and we continually repeat it both in our mind and how we act, these behaviors will turn your seemingly unconscious thoughts into reality.

+**p10**
+"The tragedy of many people's lives is that, given a choice between being 'right' and having an opportunity to be happy, they invariably choose being 'right.'
+That is the one ultimate satisfaction they allow themselves."

+It is truly a tragedy.
+We feel better to be proven right than being happy.
+If I think I'm insufficient to face life challenges, then the very thing I believe turns out to be reality, then I feel justified for being right.
+"Oh, I've always know this is going to happen anyway."
+We mask our disappointment and sadness with a sense of relief for being right.

+**p11**
+"I may read books on the subject, participate in seminars, attend lectures, or enter psychotherapy with the announced aim of being happy *in the future.* But not now; not today.
+The possibility of happiness in the present is too terrifyingly immediate."

+It's always bread and jam tomorrow, never bread and jam today.
+It's always in the future will we feel happy.
+But not today.
+Being happy today is wrong, for whatever reason.

+When I believe that I don't deserve the good things in life, I'd often become allergic towards happiness.
+Whenever I feel happy, I feel something is wrong.
+It's wrong because it goes against what is "right" in my mind.
+And what is right at this moment is that I don't deserve to have the good things in life.
+However, I do deserve the good things later in the future.
+No matter when it exactly is, but surely in the future.
+Somewhere, whenever.

+Again, it's a twisted believe and I'm working on it.
+And sure, it takes more for me to pep talk myself out of it with some cheesy line such as "You can do it" or "You deserve to be happy."
+I need action more than talks.
+For action speaks louder for my convictions than whatever comes out of my mouth.

+**p11**
+"What is required for many of us, paradoxical though it may sound, is the courage to tolerate happiness without self-sabotage."

+Yes, this is exactly it.
+Have the courage to be happy and accept what the good thing may come to you.
+It's okay to be happy right here and now.
+There is no need to feel wrong or undeserving for it.

+**p14**
+"When we doubt our minds, we tend to discount its products.
+If we fear intellectual self-assertiveness, perhaps associating it with loss of love, we mute our intelligence.
+We dread being visible; so we make ourselves invisible, then suffer because no one sees us."

+One of the worst feelings to have is when we doubt our own minds.
+Whenever an idea pops up in my brain, I would ask myself "Who are you to have an idea?
+Oh, do you really think your idea is good?
+How cute."

+When I continue to undermine or disrespect my own mind, it's inevitable that I will grow and see myself as unreliable.
+Why would I rely on my own brain who can only spout nonsense, while the fact is it's my fault that I continue to acknowledge the products of my brain.